inductiva/inductiva/README.md

   task_list.append(task)
 ```

-All simulations are launched in one go and the user can continue to work on other things.
-To check how the simulations are going users can check individual status with `task.get_status()` or a list of the last tasks launched with `inductiva.tasks.list(last_n=5)`.
+All simulations are launched in one go, allowing users to continue working on other things.
+To monitor the progress of individual simulations, users can use `task.get_status()`, or they can view a list of the most recent tasks launched by using `inductiva.tasks.list(last_n=5)`.

-Finally, to retrieve the results the user can use the `task.get_output()` which waits for the simulation to finish before downloading, so it blocks and does not allow to other tasks.
+Finally, to retrieve the results the user can use task.get_output(), which waits for the simulation to finish before downloading the results.
+During this waiting period, it temporarily blocks the execution of other code.
 Check the [Tasks section](https://github.com/inductiva/inductiva/tree/main/inductiva/tasks) for more information on how to do this.

 ## More info: